 While there is no shortage of blogs with mediocre writing that are raking in the dough, I do believe that blogs with honest, quality writing withstand the test of time.
 Such blogs are also more likely to be taken seriously by large brands and most importantly, followed long-term by readers.
 If you're dreaming big, invest in your writing.

 No matter how experienced you are, every writer can always improve.
 Here are some quick tips to writing decently:

 - Always re-visit blog posts with fresh eyes before publishing.
 This allows you to re-read, catch errors & possibly restructure.

 - Be concise.
-That doesn’t mean only write short blog posts.
-It does mean that each paragraph and sentence should be worthy of its space.
+That doesn't mean only write short blog posts.
+It means that each paragraph and sentence should be worthy of its space.
 Headings help make information more digestible.

 - Be honest.
 The more raw and exposed you are, the greater readers will connect with you as a writer.
 Honesty, whether good or bad, leaves a lasting impression.

 - Read as much as you can.
 Whether blogs, books, articles, or magazines, reading will improve your vocabulary, inspire your writing, and ignite your imagination.